knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

 Because here's the goal: when our object is created, I want to make an AJAX call to and endpoint that returns *all* of my current RepLogs.
-We'll then use that to build *all* of the rows with our template.
+We'll then use that to build *all* of the rows by using our template.

 I already created the endpoint: `/reps`.
-We'll look at what this returns exactly in a second.
+We'll look at exactly what this returns in a moment.

 ## Getting the /reps URL